IgniteUI/igniteui-docfx/jp/components/grid_summaries.md

 When you have grouped by columns, the grid allows you to change the summary position and calculation mode using the [`summaryCalculationMode`]({environment:angularApiUrl}/classes/igxgridcomponent.html#summarycalculationmode) and [`summaryPosition`]({environment:angularApiUrl}/classes/igxgridcomponent.html#summaryposition) properties.

 The available values of the [`summaryCalculationMode`]({environment:angularApiUrl}/classes/igxgridcomponent.html#summarycalculationmode) property are:
- - rootLevelOnly - Summaries are calculate only for the root level.
+ - rootLevelOnly - Summaries are calculated only for the root level.
  - childLevelsOnly - Summaries are calculated only for the child levels.
  - rootAndChildLevels - Summaries are calculated for both root and child levels.
 This is the default value.